spotDL/spotify-downloader/README.md

 For users who are not familiar with `pipx`, it can be used to run scripts _without_ installing the spotDL package and all the dependencies globally with pip.
 (Effectively skipping over the [Installation](https://github.com/spotDL/spotify-downloader#Installation) step)

-First, you will need to install `pipx`
+First, you will need to install `pipx` by running:

 ```
 python3 -m pip install --user pipx